igor-bro/igor-bro/README.md

 ## 🏆 Highlights

 - ✅ 100+ successful releases
-- ✅ 7+ years experience in IT
+- ✅ 5+ years experience in IT
 - ✅ Specialized in data analytics, web development, and cloud infrastructure
-- ✅ Active contributor to open-source projects
+- ✅ Contributor to open-source projects

 ## 📌 Featured Projects